Join us in giving the life-changing gift of literacy; volunteer your time as a Reading Helper!

-Teaching a child to read and write can change their life and yours, forever.
+Teaching a child to read can change their life and yours, forever.

 When you volunteer as a Reading Helper, you’re equipping children with a life-long skill that will help them get the most out of their schooling.
 The ripple effects of your effort include tackling unemployment, breaking the cycle of poverty, and upholding democracy.
 Wow – talk about a return on investment!